 Consider a visit to Sebago Lake State Park, which sits on the lake’s northeast corner in the towns of Casco and Naples.
 Besides its great beaches, the park—one of the state’s most popular—offers lakeside camping, picnic areas and boat launches.

 Also on the lake’s eastern shore is Tassel Top Beach in the town of Raymond.
 It has a secure swimming area, picnic tables, outdoor grills, changing rooms and a snack shack.
 On the lake’s western shore, in the town of Sebago, is Nason’s Beach and Campground.
 This beach, open for both day users and campers, has been popular for decades.
 Nason’s has a general store selling food and other merchandise.

 Interested in getting on the water?
 Sebago offers some of the best boating in Southern Maine.
 If you’re bringing your own boat, check here for information on Sebago’s public boat launches.

 If you’d rather rent a watercraft in the Sebago region, there are plenty of options.
 Due to the coronavirus pandemic, call first to ensure that rentals are available.
-Fans of motorboats can consider Dingley’s Wharf, Moose Landing Marina, Causeway Marina and Sun Sports+ (for rentals of water skis, wakeboards, kneeboards, etc.), all of which are in Naples.
+Fans of motorboats can consider Dingley’s Wharf, Moose Landing Marina, Causeway Marina.
 Also consider Sebago Lake Marina in Sebago and Port Harbor Marine in Raymond.
 People interested in paddleboat rentals can contact Sebago Kayak Company in Naples and Sebago Trails Paddling Company in Raymond.